-- If you’ve put up an asset to guarantee someone else’s loan, you might not be able to use that security for your own loans in the future.
+- If you’ve provided an asset as security for someone else’s loan, you might not be able to use that security for your own loans in the future.
 You may also risk losing that asset if both you and the borrower default on the loan.

 What’s the difference between a guarantor and co-borrower?

-Whereas a guarantor agrees to become financially responsible for the loan only in the event that the original borrower defaults, a co-borrower is responsible for the repayment of the whole debt just like the original borrower.
-A co-borrower is subject to the same financial and legal penalties as the original borrower if payments are missed or the loan defaults, meaning obligations for the co-borrower are the same as if they had taken the loan out themselves.
+Whereas a guarantor agrees to become financially responsible for the loan only in the event that the original borrower defaults, a co-borrower is as equally responsible for the loan as the original or main borrower from the get-go.
+A co-borrower is subject to the same financial and legal penalties as the original borrower if payments are missed or the loan defaults, meaning the co-borrower’s obligations are the same as if they had taken the loan out personally.